CVEDB/cvedb-cli/README.md

 Use the **export** command to download the workflow file for your particular workflow.
 You can also change parameters in your favorite IDE and execute the workflow again.

 ```
-trickest export --space <space_name> --workflow <workflow_name> -o <output_file_path>
+cvedb export --space <space_name> --workflow <workflow_name> -o <output_file_path>
 ```

 | Flag       | Type    | Default | Description                                     |
 | ---------- | ------- | ------- | ----------------------------------------------- |
 | --workflow | string  | /       | Workflow to be exported                         |
 | --space    | string  | /       | Space name containing workflow to be exported   |
 | --project  | string  | /       | Project name containing workflow to be exported |

-For each published Trickest workflow, **workflow.yaml** file can be also founded in [workflows repository](https://github.com/trickest/workflows).
+For each published CVEDB workflow, **workflow.yaml** file can be also founded in [workflows repository](https://github.com/cvedb/workflows).

 ### Continuous Integration

-You can find the Github Action for the `trickest-cli` at https://github.com/trickest/action and the Docker image at https://quay.io/trickest/trickest-cli.
+You can find the Github Action for the `cvedb-cli` at <https://github.com/cvedb/action> and the Docker image at <https://quay.io/cvedb/cvedb-cli>.

-The `execute` command can be used as part of a CI pipeline to execute your Trickest workflows whenever your code or infrastructure changes.
+The `execute` command can be used as part of a CI pipeline to execute your CVEDB workflows whenever your code or infrastructure changes.
 Optionally, you can use the `--watch` command inside the action to watch a workflow's progress until it completes.

 The `--output`, `--output-all`, and `--output-dir` commands will fetch the outputs of one or more nodes to a particular directory, respectively.

 Example GitHub action usage

 ```
-    - name: Trickest Execute
+    - name: CVEDB Execute
-      id: trickest
+      id: cvedb
-      uses: trickest/action@main
+      uses: cvedb/action@main
       env:
-        TRICKEST_TOKEN: "${{ secrets.TRICKEST_TOKEN }}"
+        CVEDB_TOKEN: "${{ secrets.CVEDB_TOKEN }}"
       with:
         workflow_path: workflow.yaml
         space: "Example Space"